press for

 Central Square Theatre - Central Figures

-music and lyrics by Jonathan Larson
+music and lyrics / Jonathan Larson

-directed by Sammi Cannold
+director / Sammi Cannold

-conducted by Steven Reineke
+conductor / Steven Reineke

-musical supervision by Sean Mayes
+musical supervisor / Sean Mayes

 The ensemble of theatrical talent and vocalists here was tightly knit together and all were at the top of their game... [a] once in a lifetime musical experience celebrating the work of the musical genius that is Jonathan Larson...